denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 encounter with computation.

 I build on those principles to ask: what is at stake in the difference between digital and analog media?
-What contains more information a novel or a block of wood?
+What contains more information, a novel or a block of wood?
 What separates meaning, form, and formatting?
 How do pixels form into texts?
 Where do data end and meta-data begin?
-To what extent media determine the message?
-The formulation of these broadly theoretical concerns about the poetics of human-computer interaction opens the way to a discussion about the social impact of textual technology, as it relates to applied dynamics of online agency, deliberation, consensus-making, and dissent.
+To what extent do media determine the message?
+The formulation of these broadly theoretical concerns about the poetics of human--computer interaction opens the way to a discussion about the social impact of textual technology, as it relates to applied dynamics of online agency, deliberation, consensus-making, and dissent.